ianlcurtis/devboxlab/README.md

 <div style="text-align: center; margin-top: 10px; margin-bottom: 10px; display: block;"><img src="./media/policies.png" width="50%" /></div>

 > Note: The Dev Box Policies are currently in preview
+> Note: Dev Box Policies apply to *Image Definitions*, NOT *Dev Box Definitions*.
+> Note: This lab assumes that you have added a catalog with image definitions to *Project A* during the previous *Customisations* lab.

 In this lab we are going to create a **default** policy that restricts all Dev box projects to the lowest SKU machine.
-Then we'll create a policy scoped to *Project A* that permits higher SKU machines, while leaving the low SKU restriction on Project B.
+Then we'll create a policy scoped to *Project A* that permits higher SKU machines.

 ## Create a Default Policy
 With project policies, platform engineers have the option to configure a default project policy.
 Think of this default policy as a foundational layer applied across all projects in your Dev Center.
 This default policy helps establish baseline rules and ensures consistency in how sub-resources are managed.

 <details>
   <summary>TASK: Create a default policy that limits SKU to the lowest available, and test it works.</summary>